ryanjmarcus/vt-hokiespa-courses-api/README.md

-# Virginia Tech Timetable/Hokiespa Scraper
+# Virginia Tech Hokiespa Scraper
 This script allows you to return a JSON array of every course offered for the given semester. <br/>

 ## How to Run